 Start your search today and browse through verified condos, houses and apartments for rent in Toronto.
 Connect instantly with verified landlords and apply to multiple listings with just a few clicks.

-Where is U of T St. George Campus?
+Renting near U of T St. George campus

 The U of T main campus is St. George in Downtown Toronto.
 This is the biggest and most central campus, where the majority of students do their studies.
 The official address for the campus is 27 King’s College Circle, Toronto.